knochenhans/modarchive-random-player/Readme.md

 - Hit Play to load and play a random file from The Mod Archive
 - After finishing, the next random file will be loaded and played
-- Click on the tray icon to show/hide the main window
+- Click on the tray icon to show/hide the main window, or press Escape to hide it

 ## Requirements